Fast and exact audit scheduling optimization: Method

 \subsection{Requirements}

-It took a considerable effort to extract a complete set of optimization criteria and constraints from the auditors.
-We provide an exhaustive list of the auditor requirements in the hope that the interested reader may take inspiration from them for their own needs.
-To facilitate that, we do not just list the requirements.
-We also provide justification of the requirements, illustrative examples, and implementation description.
+Considerable effort was made to extract a complete set of optimization criteria and constraints from the auditors.
+We provide an exhaustive list of the auditor requirements in the hope that interested readers may take inspiration from them for their own needs.
+To facilitate this, we do not only list the requirements, but we also justify the requirements, provide illustrative examples and implementation details.

-\paragraph{Multitasking} Based on the past bad experience with auditors working on multiple tasks in a single day, it was required that a single auditor can be assigned at most at a single task per day. \imp{ We enforce it with a constraint:
+\paragraph{Multitasking} Based on the poor previous experience with auditors working on multiple tasks in a single day, it was required that a single auditor be assigned at most a single task per day. \imp{ We enforced this with the following constraint: